Seeding

 • Broadcasters can be backed up to silt fences to sling seed on both sides.

-Hand seeding
+Hand Seeding

 Scattering seed by hand followed by light raking is very effective for smaller sites and prevents fine seed from being planted too deeply.